Energy

 - located for a short mains cable route.

 If added security to the power system is required, select a lockable meter box or install a lock.
-If lockable, the box must have a window for meter reading.
+If lockable, the box must have a window for meter reading if a smart meter has not been installed.

 By installing the meter box near its final position and including the builder’s earth leakage-protected power outlet in the meter box, the box can be incorporated into the house as construction work proceeds, and no additional metering or grid connection will be required.